-With 1 in 5 Americans having no retirement savings at all and 1 in 3 having less than $5000, it is no wonder that the rallying cry of many financial advisors is to save, save, save.
+With 1 in 5 Americans having no retirement savings at all and 1 in 3 having less than $5000, it is no wonder that the rallying cry of many financial advisors and wealth managers is to save, save, save.
 However, maxing out contributions to employer-sponsored or individual retirement plans is not always the best option for everyone.
 If you are wondering if you should always max out contributions to your 401(k), the simple answer is that it depends on your financial situation.

 What is a 401(k)?

 A 401(k) is a type of retirement savings account that is sponsored by your employer.
 With each paycheck, you have the opportunity to directly contribute a part of it into your retirement investment account.
 Much like a traditional IRA, you will not pay taxes on your contributions until you begin withdrawing the funds at retirement.

 401(k) plans typically offer a range of mutual funds that contain varying percentages of stocks, bonds, and money market funds.
 You review the available options and make the selection that makes the most sense for you.

 Additionally, many employers will offer a 401(k) percentage match or a flat percentage contribution.
 Sometimes, you must contribute a certain amount before the company match kicks in.
 If you have the matching option, a 3% match means that the employer will contribute a maximum of 3% of your annual salary to your 401(k) retirement account.

 Example: Your annual salary is $50,000 and you have a 3% 401(k) employer match.
 Your employer will match up to $1,500 (.03 * $50,000 = $1,500).

 You can contribute more than what the employer will match, up to $19,000 in 2019 if you are under 50 and up to $25,000 if you are age 50 or over.
 Investopedia has a more detailed table on 401(k) contribution limits.